asmalex/SW1_ProgrammingTest/README.md

 NOTE: Pop() reads the buffer and increments the current pointer, it does not remove elements from the buffer.
 Preserving the buffer may have value in the future.
 In a test run with 10,000 sequences, this implementation uses only 10.3MB.

 #### Alternate Implementations
 Because order of sequences is not guaranteed, you may have to wait for the next sequence to be generated.
-Implementing a semaphore signaling mechanism for the Pop() thread might be more elegant than the current yeild_thread() implementation.
+Implementing a semaphore signaling mechanism for the Pop() thread might be more elegant than the current yield_thread() implementation.

 ## Installation
 * Clone contents into your project dev folder.